dudelovetech/EclipseImageJ1Plugin/README.md

 ### New in 1.52h (1.52h5):

 1. Updated to ImageJ 1.52h (1.52h5)
-2. Added a new rename action (rename all words like selection with multiple cursor)
+2. Added a new rename action (rename all words like the current selection - multiple cursor)
 3. Improved dark theme with popular Eclipse darkest dark theme and default dark theme
 4. Editor colors are automatically switched when using the dark theme (or darkest dark theme)
 5. ImageJ toolbar improved for the dark theme